 It’s the talent on your sales team that will determine your fate when you’re working to hit aggressive targets and achieve your company’s future goals.
 And finding top performers is the difference between your company’s victory or failure in competitive markets.

-In this article, we will explain why sales assessment tests are an effective recruiting tool and how they improve your screening process.
-We will also share success stories from the frontlines as well as peer reviewed test options you can choose from.
+In this article, we explain why sales assessment tests are effective recruiting tools and how they improve the screening process.

 Salespeople are driven individuals, who are competitive in nature, resilient, and have strong desires to influence others.
 Because these traits are common in top performers, yet are commonly misjudged, they challenge an interviewer’s ability to distinguish between A-players and average or below average sellers.

 Jason Cummins, Owner of All Hours Air, states:

 “Sales assessment tests, are a good way to pick out the candidates who are best for the job.
 We use these tests to figure out what kind of person they are in the workplace, how much time they put into a task, and how smart they are in real life situations.
 Using these tests has helped us tremendously and since implementing them, we consistently end up with our ideal candidates.”

 With executives admitting to making the wrong hiring decision 25 percent of the time, additional steps must be taken to ensure only the highest quality salespeople are hired.

 Assessment tests help interviewers overcome implicit and unintended recruiting challenges and their negative implications, such as a involuntary turnover rates.

 So why is it that great salespeople are so hard to identify?
 Here’s two simple reasons: